-Resources documenting the life and times of Mr Nelson Mandela are to be found in an extraordinary range of locations, both within South Africa and internationally.
+Resources documenting the life and times of the late Mr Nelson Mandela are to be found in an extraordinary range of locations, both within South Africa and internationally.
 These resources are embedded in various legal and other jurisdictions.
 The Nelson Mandela Centre of Memory provides a unique facility which allows people access to this history.

 - Locates, documents, and ensures the preservation of these scattered resources

 - Collects and curates Mr Mandela’s personal archive

 - Promotes public access to these resources and fosters dialogue around them

 - Ensures that all initiatives in the name of Nelson Mandela are true to his legacy